Haikutimes.com

 spreading dank odor

-columbine come out
+columbine comes out

 wake up and see the sunshine